mehrandvd/skunit/src/skUnit.Tests/SemanticKernelTests/ChatScenarioTests/Samples/PocomoPriceChat/skchat.md

-# TEST Best Car Discussion
+# SCENARIO Best Car Discussion

 ## [USER]
 What is the price of pocomo?